ingo/ingo.github.io/_recipes/cheater_s_pickles.md

 ---
-title: Cheater’s Pickles
-original_title: Cheater’s Pickles
+author: Kim Severson
 category: Sides
 description: Quick and easy pickles that come together fast, with a shock from ice cubes and a touch of sugar helping them move from raw to something between a pickle and a refreshing salad in just about a half-hour.
-image: 02DORAWEB7-articleLarge.jpg
+image: cheater_s_pickles.jpg
+original_title: "Cheater\u2019s Pickles"
 size: 6-8 servings
+source: https://cooking.nytimes.com/recipes/1017680-cheaters-pickles
 time: About 45 minutes
-author: Kim Severson
-source: https://cooking.nytimes.com/recipes/1017680-cheaters-pickles
+title: "Cheater\u2019s Pickles"
 ---
 This recipe was developed by accident when Dora Charles was working on her book, “A Real Southern Cook: In Her Savannah Kitchen.”
 The pickles come together fast, with a shock from ice cubes and a touch of sugar helping them move from raw to something between a pickle and a refreshing salad in just about a half-hour.
 Fresh herbs other than dill, like basil or a bit of mint or chive, can be used.
 A few slivers of sweet onion are nice, too.

 ### Ingredients